marcpabst/psydk/readme.md

 - **Extensive self-testing**: psydk can make use of the Windows ETW API to measure the latency of the system and the experiment itself, to help you identify potential problems.
 - **Open-source**: psydk is open-source and free to use.
 You can use it for commercial and non-commercial projects.

+## Running on iOS
+Together with [Briefcase](https://docs.beeware.org/en/latest/tutorial/tutorial-5/iOS.html), psydk can be used to design Python-based experiments for iOS.
+To do this, iOS builds are available from PyPi.
+A demo project will be available soon - feel free to open an issue if you're interested in this feature!

 ## Code Structure

 Psydk is split into a number of crates:

-- `psydk`: The core functionality of psydk and the main entry point for the library.
+- `psydk`: The core functionality of psydk.
 This is used to build the Python bindings using PyO3.
 - `psydk-renderer`: The rendering engine for psydk.
 - `timed-audio`: A library for playing audio with accurate timing.
 - `serial-triggers`: A library for sending triggers over a serial port (optionally with accurate timing).